7 Types Of Waste In Lean Manufacturing & How To Reduce Them

 For example, what happens to the customer who purchases a product, but you have to come back and tell them shipping was delayed a week because manufacturing isn’t working correctly?

 Or what about the workstation in your plant that is always waiting on parts from another department?
+Those employees are getting paid to stand around!

 However, if you have an efficient system but still find parts of your business hurting from waiting, then break down the previous steps to find the real culprit and fix the underlying issue.